 I’m guessing you didn’t.
 (If you did, give yourself a pat on the back.)

-That’s perfectly okay if you didn’t, but now is the time to rethink your design with a mobile-first mindset.
+If you didn’t now is the time to rethink your design with a mobile-first mindset.

 Mobile sites have changed a lot in the last few years.